GenieTim/genieblog.ch/README.md

 ### Adding Assets

 Any assets that need to be compiled (such as JavaScript, Less, or Sass files) can be added to the `source/_assets/` directory, and Laravel Mix will process them when running `npm run local` or `npm run production`.
 The processed assets will be stored in `/source/assets/build/` (note there is no underscore on this second `assets` directory).

 Then, when Jigsaw builds your site, the entire `/source/assets/` directory containing your built files (and any other directories containing static assets, such as images or fonts, that you choose to store there) will be copied to the destination build folders (`build_local`, on your local machine).

 Files that don't require processing (such as images and fonts) can be added directly to `/source/assets/`.
+With my setup though, the images are preprocessed too: they are scaled and compressed.

 [Read more about compiling assets in Jigsaw using Laravel Mix.](http://jigsaw.tighten.co/docs/compiling-assets/)